Stepsize and Linesearch

 Stepsize

-An abstract type for the functors representing step sizes, i.e. they are callable structures.
-The naming scheme is TypeOfStepSize, e.g. ConstantStepsize.
+An abstract type for the functors representing step sizes.
+These are callable structures.
+The naming scheme is TypeOfStepSize, for example ConstantStepsize.

 Every Stepsize has to provide a constructor and its function has to have the interface (p,o,i) where a AbstractManoptProblem as well as AbstractManoptSolverState and the current number of iterations are the arguments and returns a number, namely the stepsize to use.